 Inspecting the subject property

-Next, after the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Central Arizona Appraisers will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the most accurate indication of what a property is worth, it may not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Central Arizona Appraisers will help you discover the most accurate property value, so you can make the most informed real estate decisions.